NaincyKumariKnoldus/linux-notes/Day1: Overview of linux.md

  The BIOS (basic input/output system) is a firmware component stored in nonvolatile memory, usually a flash chip.The BIOS loads the boot loader, which is the first software component loaded during the boot process. \
  The boot loader is stored in the hard drive, together with the operating system and applications. \
  UEFI stands for Unified Extensible Firmware Interface.
 It does the same job as a BIOS, but with one basic difference: it stores all data about initialization and startup in an .efi file, instead of storing it on the firmware.
+ UEFI was designed to overcome many limitations of the old BIOS, including: \
+ * UEFI supports drive sizes upto 9 zettabytes, whereas BIOS only supports 2.2 terabytes.
+ * UEFI has discrete driver support, while BIOS has drive support stored in its ROM, so updating BIOS firmware is a bit difficult.
+ * UEFI offers security like "Secure Boot", which prevents the computer from booting from unauthorized/unsigned applications.
+This helps in preventing rootkits, but also hampers dual-booting, as it treats other OS as unsigned applications.
+ * UEFI runs in 32bit or 64bit mode, whereas BIOS runs in 16bit mode.
+So UEFI  is able to provide a GUI (navigation with mouse) as opposed to BIOS which allows navigation only using the keyboard.